Al-Qadir: Early life

 Abu'l-Abbas Ahmad, the future al-Qadir, was born on 28 September 947 in Baghdad.
-His father Ishaq was a son of Caliph al-Muqtadir (r.
-908–932), and his mother Dimna was a slave concubine.
+His father Ishaq was a son of caliph al-Muqtadir (r.
+908–932), and his mother Tammani or Dimna was a slave concubine.

 Shortly before his birth, in December 945, Baghdad and the rest of Iraq had been taken over by the Buyids.
 Although the Buyids were pro-Shi'a, they had retained the Abbasid caliphate for reasons of legitimacy.
 The Buyids ruled Iraq ostensibly as caliphal commander-in-chiefs (amīr al-umarāʾ), but in practice they had reduced the Abbasid caliphs to puppet rulers, confined to their palaces.
+Like many Abbasid princes of the time, Ahmad lived in the Tahirid Palace of Baghdad.